xiaogit00/covalent-docs/content/en/docs/partner-docs/_index.md

 | DEXs & Trading| Predictive Analytics| Governance | Pricing |

-Check out our collection of ready-to-ship [**Code Templates**](https://covalenthq.notion.site/dbf062042f4a463a950f0047b9df9ec1?v=2f7a0d7267034526a641ce7215dd7512/?utm_source=blockchain&utm_medium=partner-docs) you can use immediately to build Web3 data-powered dApps.
+Check out our collection of ready-to-ship [**Code Templates**](https://covalenthq.notion.site/dbf062042f4a463a950f0047b9df9ec1?v=2f7a0d7267034526a641ce7215dd7512/?utm_source=blockchain&utm_medium=partner-docs) that you can use to build your Web3 data-powered dApps.

 &nbsp;
 # Resources